 - Reading Rockets Literacy Resources for National Poetry Month: Helping students improve as readers is the focus of Reading Rockets, and they’ve developed this resource to help teachers use poetry to accomplish this goal.
 There are interviews with poets, teaching resources and many other useful tidbits.
 For teachers of English-language learners, Reading Rockets’ sister site, Colorin Colorado, offers some great poetry links, as well.

-- EDSITEment National Poetry Month Exemplars: The National Endowment produced these standalone lessons for select poems by well-known poets like Robert Frost, Emily Dickenson, and Emma Lazarus.
+- EDSITEment National Poetry Month Exemplars: The National Endowment produced these standalone lessons for select poems by well-known poets like Emily Dickinson, Rita Dove, and Lewis Carroll.
 The poem-specific resources include a lesson plan, related resources, a link to the work, and information about the author.
 The lessons were designed for English language arts, align to the Common Core, and are meant for elementary, middle school, and high school students.

-- Selected Works, Public Domain Poems: This is a great place for students to explore the works of favorite poets, from Oscar Wilde to Robert Frost.
+- Selected Works, Public Domain Poems: This is a great place for students to explore the works of favorite poets, from Oscar Wilde to Percy Shelley.
 All of the poems are in the public domain and are open and accessible for classrooms.
-The Poetry Foundation also features an immense collection of more than 12,000 poems that are searchable by topic, occassion, author, and more.
+The Poetry Foundation also features an immense collection of more than 12,000 poems that are searchable by topic, occasion, author, and more.

 More Quick Poetry Teaching Resources and Collections

-- Celebrate National Poetry Month Lesson Plans and Teaching Resources, Scholastic
+- National Poetry Month Lesson Plans and Teaching Resources, Scholastic

 - Resources for Reciting Poems, Poetry Out Loud